 Student ID Cards

 All incoming students studying on-ground will receive a Bay State College Student ID Card, free-of-charge, at New Student Orientation.
-Students should carry this ID with them at all times while on campus to access academic buildings, residence halls, and social spaces such as the gym and the Underground lounge.
+Students should carry this ID with them at all times to access academic buildings and residence halls.
 Students can also use their IDs at print kiosks and copy machines around campus.

 Students who have lost or misplaced their ID cards can request a replacement card for a fee by clicking here.

 The purpose of this policy is to ensure that each student is treated in an equitable manner and that any student complaint will be handled promptly and fairly.

 The first attempt at resolution of a conflict will be information, consisting of the parties involved.
 It is expected that most grievances can come to an equitable resolution in this manner.
 However, if the complaint is not resolved, the grievance can be presented in writing with supporting allegations, within 10 days of the incident, to the appropriate personnel.